germanodlf/bacula-zabbix/README.md

 5. Make a copy of the Zabbix template from this repository and import it to your Zabbix server.

 6. Edit your hosts that have configured backup jobs to use this template.
-Don't forguet to edit the variables with the Bacula's processes names, and to disable in Bacula's clients hosts the items that checks the Bacula Director and Storage processes.
+Don't forget to edit the variables with the Bacula's processes names, and to disable in hosts that are only Bacula's clients the items that check the Bacula Director and Storage processes.

+###

 ### Feedback